golemfactory/golem-docs/src/pages/docs/golem/overview/golem-token.md

 # Testnet / Mainnet, Addresses and Wallets

 `Testnet` means that part of the Golem Network, that accepts payments on test networks.
 By default the requestor node uses testnet.
 Requestor users can select their preferred blockchain.
 Their demand will be matched by offers from providers that accept payments on test blockchains.
-Golem Network and its community operate some providers on the testnet that serves as a testing environment for developers.
+Golem Network and its community operate some providers on the testnet that serve as a testing environment for developers.
 `yagna payment fund` is a command to obtain tokens necessary to run applications on the `testnet`: both tGLM and the chain native token used to pay gas fees.

 `Mainnet` is the part of the Golem Network, that accepts payments on production blockchains.
 At this moment we support transactions on Ethereum Mainnet and Polygon, but due to the high gas fees on the Ethereum Mainnet, we recommend using Polygon.